ivyk1102/spotLight/README.md

 # Hello users!

 Hello!
 This is a interactive website that helps users find new music and new artists!
+You can click "yes" if you like the displayed song/artist, and "no" if you do not.
+The repeated process will personalize your listening experience.

 ## What's in this project?